QaidamGhost/isochron_burial_dating/README.md

 	% for isochron burial dating only
 	isochron_burial_age(data,init_Rinh,source_lat,source_elv);

-	% for isochron burial dating and min/max estimations owing to negative intercept isochron_burial_age(data,init_Rinh,source_lat,source_elv,measured_lat,measured_elv,shielding_factor,z,rho,option);
+	% for isochron burial dating and constraining the upper and lower limits of the burial ages owing to negative intercept isochron_burial_age(data,init_Rinh,source_lat,source_elv,measured_lat,measured_elv,shielding_factor,z,rho,option);
 ```
 ### Output
 1. Print the simple burial ages and their uncertainties.
 2. Print the isochron burial ages with MSWD and plot the isochron line with measured data, linearized data, and reworked clasts.
-3. If the final intercept in step 2 is less than zero, the scripts will give minimum and maximum estimations of the burial age with MSWD and plot the isochron line with measured data, linearized data, and reworked clasts.
+3. If the final intercept in step 2 is less than zero, the scripts will give the upper and lower limits of the burial ages with MSWD and plot the isochron line with measured data, linearized data, and reworked clasts.

 ## Dependencies and recommended versions
  - Matlab 2021b or higher version.